裡橖眻畦

 The International Patristic, Medieval and Renaissance Conference is an annual academic conference bringing together keynote speakers and scholars from around the world and across the country.
 This three-day event has been held since the mid-1970s and is a true tradition of scholarship.

-49th International PMR
+50th International PMR

-2024 PMR Conference at The Inn at 裡橖眻畦 University from November 1-3
+The Inn at 裡橖眻畦 University

-As always, the PMR makes an OPEN CALL to scholars, institutions, and societies to propose Papers, Panels, or Sponsored Sessions in all areas and topics in late antiquity/patristics, Byzantine Studies, Medieval Studies, Islamic Studies, Jewish Studies, and Renaissance & Reformation Studies.
+As always, the PMR makes an OPEN CALL to scholars, institutions, and societies to propose Papers, Panels, or Sponsored Sessions in all areas and topics in LATE ANTIQUITY/PATRISTICS, BYZANTINE STUDIES, MEDIEVAL STUDIES, ISLAMIC STUDIES, JEWISH STUDIES, and RENAISSANCE & REFORMATION STUDIES.

 The PMR committee this year makes a special invitation to scholars from all disciplines in these fields to address our plenary theme: